Fred Dibnah: Childhood

-Fred Dibnah was born on 28 April 1938.
+Frederick Dibnah was born on 28 April 1938.
 He was the son of Frank and Betsy Dibnah (née Travis), who were initially both employed at a bleach works.
 His mother later worked as a charwoman at a gas works.
 Named after his uncle Frederick, he was brought up in the historic Lancashire town of Bolton, then a predominantly industrial town with a history in the spinning and weaving of cotton.
 As a child, Dibnah was fascinated by the sights and sounds of industry and the dozens of chimney stacks visible around Burnden Park, and paid particular attention to the steeplejacks he saw on his way to school.
 A popular pastime for local children was playing around the many mill lodges (industrial ponds) which once were common in the area.
 An inventive child, Dibnah and some friends designed a makeshift diving suit from a crisp tin, a car inner tube and some piping.
 After being told to remove it from the local swimming baths, they tested it in one of the lodges, but were unsuccessful.

-The Bolton arm of the Manchester Bolton & Bury Canal was one of Dibnah's regular haunts.
+The Bolton arm of the Manchester, Bolton and Bury Canal was one of Dibnah's regular haunts.
 The canal was by then largely disused (the Bolton arm had been mostly closed in 1924) and Dibnah sometimes dredged it with an iron hook on a rope, for what he called 'plunder'.
 Much of this was stored in the back yard of his mother's house.
 Dibnah and his friend Alan Heap built a canoe from old bicycle wheels (cut in half to make the ribs), slate laths and a canvas sheet from the back of a lorry.
 Much to the consternation of his mother, Dibnah sailed the boat along the nearby River Croal.
 He once astonished his teachers when, following the theft of the school keys, he cut new keys for each classroom door.